Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 Note that a space character cannot be used as a delimeter.

-'nbr' is the field to return (the first is nbr 1). 'string1' is the string to search and 'string2' is a string holding the delimiters (more than one can be used).
+´nbr´ is the field to return (the first is nbr 1). ´string1´ is the string to search and ´string2´ is a string holding the delimiters (more than one can be used).
 The space character may not be used as a delimiter.

-'string3' is optional and if specified will include characters that are used to quote text in 'string1' (ie, quoted text will not be searched for a delimiter).
+´string3´ is optional and if specified will include characters that are used to quote text in ´string1´ (ie, quoted text will not be searched for a delimiter).

 For example:
 S$ = "foo, boo, zoo, doo"